 - “ONLY 365 MORE DAYS UNTIL NEXT YEAR’S BESTDAYEVER®!” – That’s supposed to comfort you but it’s really just a super depressing declaration.

-- “IT’S FUCKING DARK!” – It goes from blinding rays of the sun to depths of the jungle darkness in like ten minutes, way faster than your inebriated brain can adjust.
+- “IT’S F**KING DARK!” – It goes from blinding rays of the sun to depths of the jungle darkness in like ten minutes, way faster than your inebriated brain can adjust.
 You won’t be able to see anything.
-You will trip over someone’s child.
+You will trip over someone’s leashed child.

-- “WHERE IN THE HELL DID ALL THESE PEOPLE SUDDENLY COME FROM?” – At about 9 PM the occupancy of the park will double and it will scare the shit out of you.
-Children hopped up on sugar and too much attention.
-Toddlers pissed because it’s late and they’re not getting enough attention.
+- “WHERE IN THE HELL DID ALL THESE PEOPLE SUDDENLY COME FROM?” – At about 9 PM the occupancy of the park will double and it will scare the crap out of you.
+Children hopped up on sugar and not enough attention.
 Parents pushing mammoth empty strollers.
 Drunk dudes.

 - “FIREWORKS!
 LASER BEAMS!” – referring to “IllumiNations,” the super cheesy firework show thing they do every night at 10:00 but ya know, sometimes you’re just really

 This year was the best of my five consecutive years at the EPCOT Food & Wine Festival.
 ‘Twas a combination of going at the right time of year, five years of experience, and the best friends/travel companions a wanderlusty girl can have.
 Oh, and scallops.
 Here are my 2015 EPCOT Food & Wine Festival superlatives:

 Best Food Items…